cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

-## Configuring Elastic Stack applications to run on Docker
+## Running on Docker

-We'll run Elastic Stack applications along with microservices in [Docker][docker] containers, as illustrated below:
+We'll run Elastic Stack applications along with our Spring Boot microservices in [Docker][docker] containers:

 ![Docker containers][img.elastic-stack-docker]

-As we have multiple containers, we'll use [Docker Compose][docker-compose] to manage them.
-With Compose, configure the application’s services in a YAML file.
+As we will have multiple containers, we will use [Docker Compose][docker-compose] to manage them.
+With Compose, application’s services are configured in a YAML file.
 Then, with a single command, we create and start all the services from our configuration.
 Pretty cool stuff!

 Have a look at how the services are defined and configured in the [`docker-compose.yml`][repo.docker-compose.yml].
 What's important to highlight is the fact that _labels_ have been added to some services.
 Labels are simply metadata that only have meaning for who's using them.
 Let's have a quick looks at the labels that have been defined for the services:

 - `collect_logs_with_filebeat`: When set to `true`, indicates that Filebeat should collect the logs produced by the Docker container.

 - `decode_log_event_to_json_object`: Filebeat collects and stores the log event as a string in the `message` property of a JSON document.
-If the events are logged as JSON (which is the case when using the appenders defined above), the value of this label can be set to `true` to indicate that Filebeat should decode the JSON string stored in the `message` property to a JSON object.
+If the events are logged as JSON (which is the case when using the appenders defined above), the value of this label can be set to `true` to indicate that Filebeat should decode the JSON string stored in the `message` property to an actual JSON object.

 Both post and comment services will produce logs to the standard output (`stdout`).
 By default, Docker captures the standard output (and standard error) of all your containers, and writes them to files in JSON format, using the `json-file` driver.
 The logs files are stored in the `/var/lib/docker/containers` directory and each log file contains information about only one container.